RoboDevelopX/NovelCorona-Pneumonia-Prediction-V2/README.md

 * Wise picking of Augmentation features lead to robust dataset generation.
 * Introducing Batch Normalization would uplift model performance.

-### 📑 Future Actions :
-* Due to time constraints, I am unable to implement all of my thoughts, but I am planning out to make an end-to-end Web based application hosted on heroku<br>
-* Updating datasets as per the avilability.
-* Version-2 dataset is collected during the July month-end.
-I will keep updating dataset as more and more data gets open-sourced.
-NOTE: If anybody got better metrics than me, please do share your knowledge after all Knowledge is Sharing!!

 ### 📑 References:
 https://towardsdatascience.com/using-deep-learning-to-detect-ncov-19-from-x-ray-images-1a89701d1acd